Really not much here, but this is better than looking at a directory listing, isn't it...

 I'm currently working on a check printing application for Linux, tentatively called "FreeCheck" (ugh... if you have a better name, let me know...).
 The first thing I had to do was create a freely distributable MICR (Magnetic Ink Character Recognition) font for the funny-looking line at the bottom of the check.
 That's done - it's called "GnuMICR" and it's here.

 I also have a Perl script going that will generate a check based on a config file.
 This is the actual "FreeCheck" program.
-You can get it here, and there's a demo of the web interface here.
-I'm planning on doing a Gnome and/or GTK interface around it as well.
+You can get it here.

 You'll need a PostScript printer, or GhostScript to use the script - it generates PostScript.
 GhostScript 6.01 does an excellent job of converting PostScript to PDF though, so that makes things nice and portable.